 FIRST ALERT ISSUED | The latest from First Alert Chief Meteorologist Riley Hale

-Cold and soggy outlook Tuesday - Thursday.
+Cold and soggy outlook at times through Thursday.
 Bitterly cold by this weekend.

 AUGUSTA, Ga.
-(WRDW/WAGT) - Today was a decent day with partly cloudy to partly sunny skies and temperatures mainly in the low to middle 50s.
-Winds will be shifting to more of a northeasterly flow which will help promote the “wedge” pattern you may have heard us talk about before where surface high pressure centered to our north pushes a shallow layer of cold air underneath moist air aloft.
-This will result in a cold and drizzly day Tuesday with high temperatures only in the upper 30s to low 40s.
+(WRDW/WAGT) - Rain is likely today and Thursday this week before a significant artic air mass moves in later this week bringing the coldest temperatures the CSRA has seen in nearly 4 years.

-Clouds linger Wednesday, but it should be a dry day for the most part with morning lows in the upper 30s/lower 40s and afternoon highs in the upper 40s to lower 50s.
-Rain chances return late Wednesday into Thursday with morning lows in the low 40s Thursday morning and afternoon highs closer to 50°.
+Rain chances today currently look to taper off by tonight as an area of low pressure moves south of the region.
+Temperatures today have struggled to reach the mid-40s for high temperatures.
+Lows tonight will be in the upper 30s and low 40s with clouds hanging around.

 Copyright 2022 WRDW/WAGT.
 All rights reserved.